Leafwing-Studios/leafwing-website/content/blog/games-engines-are-more-than-libraries-glued-together/index.md

 4. It makes the cost of switching dependencies incredibly high.
    1. Swapping an integration layer for a complex library is often nearly as much work as writing the code yourself.
    2. Abstractions are lossy, and nothing will make you realize it faster than trying to swap a "quick and easy" integration.
+5. Maintaining glue code won't get you promoted, so it'll be [neglected and left to rot](https://rmurphey.com/posts/eng-ladder-glue-work/).
+   1. Open source may not care about promotions, but boy do contributors *hate* volunteering for tedious tasks.

-If your entire engine is glue code: guess what all of your issues will be.
+If your entire engine is glue code: guess what the vast majority of your work will be.

 ## Tight cross-org coordination sucks more